-The above link directs students, who are currently funded by the ESRC (Economic and Social Research Council) at the University of Leeds, University of Sheffield and University of York and who commenced their studies between October 2011 and October 2016, to information about their award and additional funding schemes available to them.
+The above link directs students, who are currently ESRC funded by the WRDTP at the University of Leeds, Sheffield, York, Sheffield Hallam, Hull, MMU and Bradford, to information about their award and the additional funding schemes available.

 WRDTP ESRC STUDENTSHIPS 2018/19 (Prospective Students)

-The White Rose Social Sciences Doctoral Training Partnership, accredited by the Economic and Social Research Council in 2016, is a collaboration across the social sciences at the Universities of Leeds, Sheffield, York, Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan.
+The White Rose Social Sciences Doctoral Training Partnership (WRDTP), accredited by the Economic and Social Research Council (ESRC) in 2016, is a collaboration across the social sciences at the Universities of Leeds, Sheffield, York, Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan.

 The awards on offer are either/or:

 +3 programme: funding for a three-year PhD (assumes that a student has already met the majority of the core social sciences research methods training requirements and that the PhD focus is largely on more advanced training)

 1+3 programme: an integrated Masters programme precedes the three-year PhD which will deliver the core social sciences research methods training requirements (e.g. MA Social Research)